DevRookies/Development/README.md

 ﻿# Version of the game

-Fire&Ice v.0.0.1
+Fire&Ice v.0.0.2

 ## Description

-The very first version of the game.
-You will be able to play with the character being able to jump, run, change between forms and even die falling into the venom.
-The camera doesn't follow the player yet.
-There are also some debug modes, no save and load for the moment.
+The second version of jump 'n run platformer game.
+You will be able to play with the character being able to jump, run, change between forms and even die falling into the venom!
+Make sure to save the game in crucial situations.

 ## Links